Roads and driving conditions

 Vilnius has extensive network of public buses.
 They reach even the most remote areas of the city as well as low rise suburbs.
 The timetables to some areas may be scarce, but they are never rarer than once in two hours and usually at least one bus an hour.
 On the most popular routes there is one bus every 10 or 15 minutes.

 Trolleybuses generally travel on most busy routes and their timetables are more frequent.
 During the morning and evening rush hours there may be a trolleybus every couple minutes on certain routes.

 Even if you don‘t know schedules it is fair to expect a trolleybus to come to a stop in next 10 minutes at the latest.
 This is not so with buses as many bus routes are thinly serve.
 Therefore if you have no interest in checking schedules in advance choose trolleybuses.

 Same one-time ticket (30 min or 1 hour with transfers possible) applies for all public transport.
 You can buy them at kiosks or from the driver.
 If you buy it from the driver it costs approximately 25% more (this money goes to the driver as a compensation for additional job).

 The final public buses and trolleybuses leave at around 23:00 and in some stops it can be as late as 23:40.
-There are no night buses.
-The private buses and micro-buses tend to operate only on more profitable hours.
+There are no night buses but the downtown-airport bus operates between some 5:30AM and 2AM.

 The timetables of Vilnius public buses, trolleybuses and some private buses are available here.
 A powerful journey planning tool is also included in this multilingual website.